California Agribusiness Executive Seminar Case Studies

 In 2015, the family transited ownership to Mike, with a goal of long-term family ownership.
 Teel is involved as a Board Member of the Greater Sacramento Economic Council, a group of regional CEOs working to retain, attract, grow and create sustainable businesses and a founding member of the California Family Business Association.

-Taylor Farms: A Study of Resource Allocation
+Taylor Farms: A Resource Allocation Challenge

 Taylor Farms is a 24-year old, Salinas-based entrepreneurial food company that has expanded from the food service packaged salad business into retail packaged salads and vegetables and prepared foods.
 It has grown rapidly to today’s $3.7 billion in sales.
 The company’s historical success has been based on focusing on the customer, aligning itself with the industry leaders, strategically locating its processing capacity near its major customers, and delivering top-quality products in every category.
 In that process, Taylor has been a major change agent in each of its business groups.